allaboutopensource/Nagios-Automation/register-host/README.md

 Requirements
 ------------

-You need to have NRPE client installed on the systems.
+You need to have NRPE client installed on the systems and ansible machine to be connected with the NAGIOS xi server

 Role Variables
 --------------

-None
+Nagios XI ip  address and API key

 Dependencies
 ------------